My time with the Nokia Lumia 930 is up. Microsoft called on Friday asking me to return the review smartphone. I’ll miss it.

 Unfounded Windows Phone app complaints

 Freitas says people complain they don’t like the look of Windows Phone apps.
-He dismantles the myth that well-know apps look different on Windows Phone.
+He dismantles the myth that well-know apps look different.

 Likewise, Windows Phone’s most talked about shortcoming is not what it seems.
 Sure, there are fewer apps in the Windows Phone App Store than in iTunes or Google Play.
 But how many do you need?